squidsoup/mushrooms-russia-history-ebook/README.md

 * Add higher resolution plates.
 * Proof-reading (particularly noting text requiring correction from the original, enumerated in [errors.md](errors.md)
-* Indices
-  * Index of Mushroom Names is full of errors, which require reference to the original for corrections.
 * Indices require links to anchors within the text.

 ## Changes from the original text